dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 To see the exception handling lambda in action in the sample app, use the `ProdEnvironment` and `ErrorHandlerLambda` compiler directives, and select **Trigger an exception** on the home page.

-## Configure status code pages
+## UseStatusCodePages

 By default, an ASP.NET Core app doesn't provide a status code page for HTTP status codes, such as *404 - Not Found*.
 The app returns a status code and an empty response body.
-To provide status code pages, use Status Code Pages Middleware.
+To provide status code pages, use Status Code Pages middleware.

 The middleware is made available by the [Microsoft.AspNetCore.Diagnostics](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

-## UseStatusCodePages

 To enable default text-only handlers for common error status codes, add the following code to the `Startup.Configure` method: